mkvenkit/humble_ice/getting_started.md

 ![Device Manager](images/dm.png)

-There doens't seem to be a consistent way to identify the first port on Windows.
+There doesn't seem to be a consistent way to identify the first port on Windows.
-In my case *COM4* turned out to be one - in any case it's easy to try both.
+In my case *COM4* turned out to be one.
+In any case, it's easy enough to try both.
 Here's how you upload the bitstream:

 ```
 python3 hiprog.py --p COM4 --f bitstream\blinky.bin
 ```

-Now open a *cmd* shell and run this command.
-Note that depening on your setup, it can be *python* or *python3*.
+Note that depending on your setup, it can be *python* or *python3*.

 Here's the output: